 - 4a.
-Register authorization at Service Provider, Entitled Party, or Authorization Registry Prerequisite: - For registration at Service Provider or Authorization Registry, an agreement needs to be in place between Service Consumer and Service Provider or Authorization Registry. - later, a Service Consumer needs to be able to: - 4b.
+Register authorization at Service Provider, Entitled Party, or Authorization Registry Prerequisite: - For registration at Service Provider or Authorization Registry, an agreement needs to be in place between Service Consumer and Service Provider or Authorization Registry.

+4b.
 Modify authorization at Service Provider, Entitled Party, or Authorization Registry